atx-crypto-club/txwtf/README.md

 ### init.py script

 You can combine `init.py` commands on the command line.
-Sometimes it is nice to run testing and a code linter before dropping into the shell so you know what you're working with.
+Sometimes it is nice to run testing and a code linter before dropping into the project environment shell so you know what you're working with.

 First enter the init shell:
 > $ bash init.sh -i